Sangeet-Siddharth

 Sangeet-Siddharth is a music composer duo of brothers Siddharth Haldipur and Sangeet Haldipur.
 The duo rose to prominence with their top-of-the-line composition ‘Aa Zara Kareeb Se’ from the movie Murder 2, for which they won the Big Star Young Entertainer Award for Best Music Composer in 2012.
 This marked their entry into the mainstream Bollywood music scene.

+Early life

+Siddharth and Sangeet Haldipur are the sons of the famous composer Amar Haldipur, who was India's number one violinist and is still regarded as Bollywood's best background music composer.

 Career

+Siddharth made his foray into music with A Band of Boys and is also a trained violinist, pianist, and dancer.
+He left the band around 2006.
+Sangeet was a member of the Indian pop group Aasma, composed of the winners of the second season of Coke [V] Popstars.
+Although there has been no official report about the group's split, all four members have continued their musical careers as individual artists.